akoreman/Tabletop-Ising-AI/README.md

 # Tabletop Ising Model AI
 WIP.
 Reinforcement learning agent trained to play my Ising model game (https://github.com/akoreman/Tabletop-Ising-Model-Game).
 Implemented using the Unity3D ML agents package.

+Train the model by running `mlagents learn ball_config.yaml` in the assets/ML-config folder.

 ### Currently Implemented:
 * Set-up the game to be able to support agent interaction.